nisiviglia/PI-Motion-Detector/README.md

-# Pi Door Alarm
+# Pi Motion Detector
-This uses a Rasperry Pi Zero W combined with a LV-MaxSonar-EZ0 to monitor a door and notify you via text when it is open.
+This uses a Rasperry Pi Zero W combined with a LV-MaxSonar-EZ0 to monitor a door or other area and notify you via email/text when motion is detected.

 ## Build Instructions
 ```bash